off-by-some/contrakit/docs/paper/definitions/1_basic_definitions.md

 ## Frame-Independent Set

 The **frame-independent set** (FI) represents all behaviors that could arise from some deterministic global assignment, possibly mixed together probabilistically.
-Think of it as the set of all behaviors that could be explained by "hidden variables" - underlying states that determine everything, even if we don't know exactly which state we're dealing with.
+Think of it as the set of all behaviors that could be explained by "hidden variables"—underlying states that determine everything, even if we don't know exactly which state we're dealing with.

-Formally:
+Formally—

 $$
 \text{FI} := \text{conv}\{q_s : s \in \mathcal{O}_{\mathcal{X}}\} \subseteq \prod_{c \in \mathcal{C}} \Delta(\mathcal{O}_c)
 $$

 This is the convex hull (all probabilistic mixtures) of the deterministic behaviors $q_s$.

+Put differently, these are the behaviors without contradiction.

 **Python example:**
 ```python